JetBrains/resharper-devguide/Plugins/Testing/OptionsIterator.md

 # Combinatorial Testing

-The test framework supports running the same test multiple times with different combinations of settings.
-The settings can be specified in a text file, via an attribute, or via a parameter embedded in the test input file.
-The base class for the test must support this explicitly, it is not available to all tests by default.
+The test framework supports running a test multiple times using different product settings.
+The settings can be specified in a text file, via an attribute or via a parameter embedded in the test input file.
+The base class for the test must support this explicitly - it is not available to all tests by default.

-> **NOTE** The combinatorial testing described here is in regard to running a piece of test code multiple times within the same test method run, with different settings applied for each run.
-It does not cause multiple NUnit test methods to run, and the standard NUnit `[TestCase]` and `[TestCaseSource]` attributes continue to work very nicely for row based, data driven testing.

-When running the test, the test base class needs to call the `Iterate` method on an instance of `TestOptionsIterator`:
+> **NOTE** This functionality serves a different purpose to NUnit's `[TestCase]` and `[TestCaseSource]` attributes, which are also used frequently across the Platform.
+The purpose of NUnit's attributes is to run a test method multiple times with different parameters passed in.
+The purpose of ReSharper's combinatorial testing is to run a test method multiple times, changing the environment (settings) each time it's run.
+It does this within a single test method run - only one test is executed, and all results are stored in the same file.

+* Table of Contents
+{:toc}

+## Overview

+The base class uses the `TestOptionsIterator.Iterate` method to run a lambda multiple times, temporarily changing settings before each run.
+Typically, it's called as part of `ExecuteWithGold`, and passes a `TextWriter` to the lambda to write to a `.tmp` file ready to be compared to a `.gold` file.

 ```csharp
 ExecuteWithGold(inputFile, writer =>